cal-itp/benefits/docs/reference/environment-variables.md

 Boolean:

-- `true` (default): deletes the existing database file and runs fresh Django migrations.
+- `true`: deletes the existing database file and runs fresh Django migrations.
-- `false`: Django uses the existing database file.
+- `false` (default): Django uses the existing database file.
   (Note: Fixtures will still be loaded, updating any values on those objects if they have changed.)

 ## Django database (PostgreSQL)